heygent/embanalysis/thesis/src/01-intro.md

 structures ourselves in a more direct way than training.

-## Cognitive science - Savant syndrome and spatial representations
+## Savant syndrome and spatial representations

+Savant syndrome is a rare condition in which people show exceptional proclivity towards certain specific activities, usually accompanied by great impairments in other areas of their lives.
+Savants can have exceptional abilities in math, art, music and other fields, as well as instant calculation abilities that don't seem to come through algorithmic processing.

-A case study of savant patient DT [@murray2010] reveals a mathematical cognitive architecture with the following characteristics:
+A case study of a Savant patient DT [@murray2010] reveals a mathematical cognitive architecture with the following characteristics:

 - has sequence-space synesthesia with a "mathematical landscape" containing numbers